CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 A translation table implements two very different steps:

 1. **Validation -** Source values are first validated by a set of validation rules which establish the condition for a value to be translated.
 Translation happens only if all validation rules pass.
-When a validation rule is not fulfilled (e.g. notNull(attribute)), the translation engine sets the target value to the error code associated with the validation rule instead of the translated value.
+When a validation rule returns FALSE, the translation engine sets the target value to the error code associated with the validation rule instead of the translated value.

 2. **Translation -** Source values are then translated to the target values by the translation rule (one per target attribute).